Is a Herniated Disc the Root of Your Back Pain?

 A herniated disc is often the result of aging and known as disc degeneration.
 With age, the disc becomes less flexible.

 Lifting heavy objects improperly can cause a herniated disc.
 Other risk factors include weight and genetics.
 Excess body weight causes more stress on the discs.
-And genetics can predispose one to developing a herniated disc.
+And genetics can predispose one to develop a herniated disc.

 Common symptoms of a herniated disc